pivotal-cf/docs-pws-services/marketplace/services/memcachedcloud.html.md

 	cf bind-service <memcachedcloud_service_name> <app name>

-Once your Memcached Cloud service is bound to your app, the service credentials will be stored in the `VCAP_SERVICES` env. variable in the following format:
+Once your Memcached Cloud service is bound to your app, the service credentials will be stored in the `VCAP_SERVICES` environment variable in the following format:

 	{
 	  memcachedcloud-n/a: [